A woman enjoys a jar of plain yogurt, which is low in carbohydrates, high in protein, and a good source of calcium.

-For a creamy, satisfying snack, try a 6 oz. serving of nonfat or low-fat yogurt.
-These varieties of yogurt are low in carbohydrates, high in protein, and are also a good source of calcium.
+For a creamy, satisfying snack, try a 6 oz. serving of plain yogurt, which is low in carbohydrates, high in protein, and a good source of calcium.
 Calcium promotes bone health, which is particularly important if you have type 1 diabetes, which has been linked to low bone density, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Again, when choosing a yogurt, be sure to read the nutrition facts and avoid products that contain added sugar.

 Tuna Fish and Whole-Grain Crackers

 Get a dose of protein and a dash of fiber from this savory snack, along with the added bonus of omega-3 fatty acids.
-The fiber found in whole grains can lower blood sugar and cholesterol, and protein-rich tuna fills you up to help curb hunger.
+The fiber found in whole grains may help to lower blood sugar and cholesterol, and protein-rich tuna fills you up to help curb hunger.
 It's a diabetic snack that won't break the blood sugar bank.

 Hummus helps you feel full and also aids in digestion.
 While chickpeas (the main ingredient in hummus) are high in calories, they are also high in fiber and protein.
 Both fiber and protein can help keep your blood glucose levels stable.
 Chickpeas are one of the primary components of the Mediterranean Diet, which has been demonstrated to reduce the risk of heart attack and stroke, according to research published in the New England Journal of Medicine.
 Try some hummus as a dip with veggies, or spread it on whole-grain crackers or whole-grain pita bread.